Available with Standard or Advanced license.

 - Specify the database connection you created in the previous section.

 - Choose the log file table options you want to set for your geodatabase.

 You can create a connection to the geodatabase using the CreateDatabaseConnection_management function and run the ConfigureGeodatabaseLogFileTables_management function directly from a Python window, or create and run a script that contains them both.

 To run directly from a Python window, follow these steps:

 - Open a Python window.

-- Run CreateDatabaseConnection_management, connecting as the sde user.
+- Run CreateDatabaseConnection_management, connecting as the geodatabase administrator.
 Save the user name and password with the file.

 - Run ConfigureGeodatabaseLogFileTables_management to change what type of log file tables are used to cache selection sets.

 In this example, the geodatabase will be using session-based log file tables owned by the geodatabase administrator.
 There will be 50 log file tables owned by the geodatabase administrator.